 Phlebotomy Technicians are in demand.
 According to the U.S. Department of Labor’s Bureau of Labor Statistics, employment of clinical lab workers—including Phlebotomy Techs—is expected to grow as the volume of laboratory tests increases due to population growth, the aging population and the development of new types of tests.

 Our Phlebotomy Technician Class is your foundation for your career as a Phlebotomist.
-We offer hands-on training at a local NYC healthcare facility, in addition to classroom instruction.
+We offer hands-on training through classroom instruction.
 The Manhattan Institute prepares Phlebotomists to work in any medical setting: hospitals, laboratories, doctors' offices, home health agencies, research clinics, blood banks and more.

 Commonly Asked Questions

 A Phlebotomy Technician (also called a Phlebotomist, Blood Drawer, Patient Care Technician or Patient Care Aide) is an integral member of any health care team.
 The primary function of the Phlebotomy Tech is to collect blood samples from patients via venipuncture or microtechniques.
 The Phlebotomy Tech facilitates the collection and transportation of laboratory specimens and is often the patient’s only contact with the medical lab.
 A Phlebotomy Technician also draws blood for transfusions, donations and research.